 Eligible applications are assessed and prioritised by a panel including all-hazard emergency management, flood mitigation and planning experts.
 Panel members will review and score applications against the criteria.
 Recommendations from the panel are provided to the Minister for Emergency Services for approval.

-EMV or the panel may seek confidential advice from independent experts on any application.
-The panel may also request additional conditions or suggest amendments by an applicant to a project or suggest deferral of an application to a future funding round so that the applicant can address particular matters
+Emergency Management Victoria or the panel may seek confidential advice from independent experts on any application.
+The panel may also request additional conditions or suggest amendments by an applicant to a project or suggest deferral of an application to a future funding round so that the applicant can address particular matters.

 Grant applications will be assessed according to the following criteria: